wazuh/wazuh-documentation/source/user-manual/manager/fluent-forwarder.rst

     systemctl restart wazuh-manager

-When a new event is trigger to analysisd, the event is sent to fluentd is JSON format.
-You should see the message on the Fluentd server:
+When an event triggers an alert, it's sent to fluentd in JSON format.
+On the Fluentd server, you can see a message similar to this:

 .. code-block:: none
     :class: output